ShuyangCao/inference_head_masking/README.md

 ## Decode with Head Masking

-Our sequence taggers and fine-tuned summarization models can be downloaded from.
+Our sequence taggers and fine-tuned summarization models can be downloaded from [here](https://drive.google.com/file/d/1JEcM5WUMO-w5eQKo215Le5iRqY-faVuo/view?usp=sharing).
 Binarized datasets and the tagging results produced by our content selectors are also provided.

 #### Decode with Selection Labels